huggingface/blog/leaderboard-drop-dive.md

 ## Normalization interrogations
-During preliminary observations, the leaderboard team observed that the normalization step was not working as expected: in some cases, it ignored the correct numerical answers when they were directly followed by a whitespace character other than a space (a line return, for example).
+During our first deeper dive in these surprising behavior, we observed that the normalization step was possibly not working as intended: in some cases, this normalization ignored the correct numerical answers when they were directly followed by a whitespace character other than a space (a line return, for example).
 Let's look at an example, with the generation being `10\n\nPassage: The 2011 census recorded a population of 1,001,360`, and the gold answer being `10`.

 Normalization happens in several steps, both for generation and gold: